 Whilst there are not any specific proposals at this stage our ambition is to make the school estate across the authority more sustainable.
-We need to ensure our schools are the right size and fit for the communities they serve; are energy efficient; offer equity in education; and are fit for 21st Century learners.
-An evaluation of the existing school estate in combination with an extensive consultation with stakeholders will now be conducted to inform a new School Model Proposal for the region's future school estate.
+We need to ensure our schools are the right size and fit for the communities they serve; are energy efficient; offer equity in education; and are fit for 21st century learners.
+An evaluation of the existing school estate in combination with an extensive consultation with stakeholders is in progress to develop a sustainable asset model for Moray's future learning estate.